 getbased includes eight measurement utilities for characterizing your light environment.
 All processing runs in your browser — camera frames and sensor data are never sent to a server.
-Access all tools from the Light & Sun page under the Light tools section.Documentation Index
+Access all tools from the Measurement Tools section in the Light lens.

 | Tool | What it measures | Best used for |